brunochanrio/SpaceCadetPinball-dvd/README.md

 After a successful build, you will get a file called `SpaceCadetPinball.3dsx`, which is the main executable.

 ## How to run

+### 3DS with Homebrew Launcher

+1. Go to your SD card and enter the `3ds` folder.
+2. Copy `SpaceCadetPinbal.3dsx` into the `3ds` folder.
+3. Make sure you have your `dspfirm.cdc` in the `3ds` folder, as you will need it to have sound in homebrew games.
+If you don't have it, [dump your DSP](https://github.com/zoogie/DSP1/releases/latest).
+4. Inside the `3ds` folder, create a new folder named `SpaceCadetPinball`.
+5. For legal reasons, you will need to get the original PC game on your own to obtain the assets like graphics and sound effects.
+Those are not contained in this repository.
+6. Copy all files from the original PC version into the `SpaceCadetPinball` folder that was created earlier.
+7. Optionally, since this port doesn't play MIDI files, you'll need to convert the music to ogg format, and call the file `PINBALL.ogg`, and put it along the other assets in the `SpaceCadetPinball` folder.
+8. If everything went fine, you should be able to run the game from the Homebrew Launcher.

 ### Citra